-- demonstrate critical thinking skills in assessing behavioral/environmental practices based on archaeological evidence. - use resource materials relevant to topics covered during the course through completion of independent research projects. - demonstrate mastery of geographic knowledge of New World civilizations through map examinations. - recognize, identify, and provide reasoned discourse about the major architectural monuments and artistic components of the Maya, Aztec, and Inca civilizations from examples.
+demonstrate critical thinking skills in assessing behavioral/environmental practices based on archaeological evidence.

-• describe and compare the social and cultural development sequences and societies preceding and contemporary with the Maya, Aztec, and Inca through examination and discussion.
+- use resource materials relevant to topics covered during the course through completion of independent research projects. - demonstrate geographic knowledge of civilizations of the Americas through map examinations.
+This is a requirement for a grade of B or higher. - recognize, identify, and provide reasoned discourse about the major architectural monuments and artistic components of the Maya, Aztec, and Inca civilizations from examples. - describe and compare the social and cultural development sequences and societies preceding and contemporary with the Maya, Aztec, and Inca through examination and discussion. - Articulate the major theories of development and decline for at least three civilizations of the Americas.